nanome-ai/plugin-deployer/README.md

 Go ahead and log onto the VR client computer and launch Nanome

-\*Note the VR Client computer and the dedicated Plugins VM need to be a part of the same IT firewall network
+\*Note the VR Client computer and the dedicated Stacks/Plugins VM need to be a part of the same IT firewall network